-Donald S. Krieff, D.O., F.A.C.O.S., is a board certified neurosurgeon at Neurological Surgery P.C. in West Islip on Long Island, NY with over 16 years experience.
+Donald S. Krieff, D.O., F.A.C.O.S., is a board certified neurosurgeon at Neurological Surgery P.C. based in West Islip, NY with nearly 20 years of experience.
 The F.A.C.O.S. designation after Dr. Krieff’s name signifies that he is a Fellow of the American College of Osteopathic Surgeons and meets their stringent standards in the areas of education and training, competence as a surgeon, professional credentials and ethical conduct.

-The Long Island neurosurgeon treats adult and pediatric patients and is proficient in complex cranial and spinal surgery.
-He has special interests in computer-assisted resection of brain tumors and the management of traumatic injuries to the brain and spine.
+The Long Island neurosurgeon treats adult and pediatric patients and is proficient in both complex cranial and spinal surgery.
+His career-long experience using microsurgical technique continues to lead to excellent patient outcomes.

 Dr. Krieff’s Long Island neurosurgery group sees a high volume of patients.
-As a result, he and his fellow neurosurgeons have extensive experience treating both common and rare neurological diseases with the latest minimally invasive techniques and nonsurgical alternatives.
+As a result, he and his fellow neurosurgeons have extensive experience treating both common and rare neurological diseases with the latest minimally invasive techniques.

 A highly acclaimed neurosurgeon, Dr. Krieff is down-to-earth with his patients and has a common-sense approach to medical problems.
 “People with back and neck problems have often been in pain for a long time and are seeking relief,” he explains.
 “We’re not looking to operate on patients just because we can.
-We just want patients to get better and if that requires nonsurgical management, that’s great.”
+We want patients to get better and if that simply means nonsurgical management, that’s great.
+Surgery is reserved for the cases which have failed extensive conservative care.”

 Neurosurgery Education and Experience